goofy2k/MIDI-sequencer/README.md

   V13 route: rewrite NiCMidi driver to **access already** running nimBLE driver

   V12 route:  use RTMidi, but give it access to **already running** nimBLE driver via a GLOBAL class
   Strange error in V12:  /main/main.cpp:563: undefined reference to `NimBLEGluer::NimBLEGluer()'     There is no code ther AT ALL referencing NimBLEGluer ! ????

+  Both routes probably need a global object that contains driver info after this has been instantiated / started
   - https://docs.particle.io/cards/firmware/global-object-constructors/global-object-constructors/ !!!
   - https://stackoverflow.com/questions/297822/global-instance-of-a-class-in-c